rajunadaf570/Django_Project2/README.md

 ### 3. Modify Candidate:
 ### 4. List Candidate:

-#Notes:
+## Notes:

-		. used DRF and Serializers.
+> used DRF and Serializers.
-		. used Proper Error codes with 401, 400, 200 and all.
+> used Proper Error codes with 401, 400, 200 and all.
-		.
-Celery and RabbitMQ to send OTP to mail.
+> Celery and RabbitMQ to send OTP to mail.
-		.
-Authentication token.
+> Authentication token.
-		.
-Throttling to restrict n number or hits.
+> Throttling to restrict n number or hits.
-		.
-Pagination to split large result sets into individual pages of data.
+> Pagination to split large result sets into individual pages of data.